vaibhav18matere/books/README.md

 # Daily Stoic

 ## Clearity
-- 1. CONTROL AND CHOICE
+- 1 JAN.
+CONTROL AND CHOICE
 - The single most important practice in Stoic philosophy is differentiating between what we can change and what we can’t.
 What we have influence over and what we do not.
 A flight is delayed because of weather